sh4ka/rustquant/src/content/blog/market-microstructure-hft.md

 ---
-title: Understanding market microstructure in high-frequency trading
+title: "Understanding market microstructure in high-frequency trading"
-description: A deep dive into the fundamental mechanics of modern electronic markets.
-This article explains what happens at the order book level, how spreads, ticks, and depth work, and why microseconds matter in the world of high-frequency trading.
+description: "A deep dive into the fundamental mechanics of modern electronic markets.
+This article explains what happens at the order book level, how spreads, ticks, and depth work, and why microseconds matter in the world of high-frequency trading."
-pubDate: 2025-07-29
+pubDate: "Jul 29 2025"
+mindmapBranch: "Foundations"
+difficulty: "intermediate"
+concepts: ["Market Microstructure", "Order Book", "Price Discovery", "Market Making"]
+tags: ["hft", "market-microstructure", "order-book", "trading", "theory"]
+relatedArticles: ["building-limit-order-book", "limit-order-book"]
 ---

 Before we dive in, a quick **disclaimer**: I’m not an expert in market microstructure, and this article is not intended as authoritative guidance.
 Rather, this is a synthesis of publicly available knowledge as I build my own understanding of how modern electronic markets work, especially from the perspective of high-frequency trading (HFT) system design.